 After early breakfast, we will head out a full day guided tour of Kathmandu Valley whereby we will visit the UNESCO enlisted cultural heritage sites of Boudhanath, Swayambhunath and Durbar Squares of Kathmandu, and Patan.
 Late afternoon is for final preparation, some shopping and rest before embarking on a long journey the next day.

 After breakfast, we leave Kathmandu for our journey to Annapurna region.
-Drive by bus to Beshishahar through the beautiful Nepalese countryside.
-Beshishahar is big town and district headquarters of the Lamjung District, explore the surrounding area and overnight at the hotel.
+Drive by a jeep to Beshishahar through the beautiful Nepalese countryside.
+Beshishahar is a big town and district headquarters of Lamjung district, explore the surrounding area and overnight at the hotel.

-After breakfast, we will begin our journey from Beshishahar with nice view of snowcapped mountain and peak 29 (Ngadi Chuli) and crossing some local wooden & bamboo bridges reaches at Bhulbhule.
-It then continues to Ngadi village for lunch passing through waterfall through the river bank before reaching at Bahundanda for overnight.
+After breakfast, we will begin our trek from Beshishahar with nice view of snowcapped mountain and peak 29 (Ngadi Chuli) and crossing some local wooden & bamboo bridges to reach Bhulbhule.
+It then continues to Ngadi village for lunch passing through waterfall along the river bank before reaching at Bahundanda for overnight.
 This is nice village on a top of hill and you may have chance to explore the evening time to local village and around the school areas.

 From Chamje a short walk brings to a suspension bridge over the raging Marshyangdi river, after crossing the bridge it’s another steep climb for another 2-3 hours till Tal, the village is situated on the gorge-valley by the side of the river Marshyangdi and decorated with beautiful waterfall & sandy spread river.
 Further trek follows the upstream up to the Dharapani, which is through the rocky trails and crossing few suspension bridges and small teashops bring you at quite large village at Dharapani for the overnight at hotel.